flexcompute-readthedocs/Flow360Documentation/docs/source/examples/betDiskSteady_caseStudy.rst

    Sectional thrust distribution and history of total thrust in hovering mode, :math:`\theta_{75}=10^o`.

 The biggest difference between high fidelity simulation and BET Disk simulation is near the tip region, where blade-vortex interaction is strong.
-The flow around tip can be highly dimensional, making BET Disk locally inaccurate.
+The flow around the tip can be highly dimensional, making BET Disk locally inaccurate.
 This normally happens at hovering or near-hovering conditions.
-From the total thrust of the three blades, compared to the Flow360 high fidelity unsteady simulation, the thrust predicted by BET Disk has ~8% difference, so it could be useful in preliminary design.
+From the total thrust of the three blades, compared to the Flow360 high fidelity unsteady simulation, the thrust predicted by BET Disk is ~8% different.
+This level of accuracy makes the BET Disk a useful tool in the preliminary design stages.

-To provide a overview of the propeller efficiency in hovering mode, the thrust coefficient, torque coefficient and figure of merit defined in :eq:`CT_CQ_definition` are calculated and compared with several experimental data and numerical prediction of high-fidelity DES simulations:
+To provide an overview of the propeller efficiency in hovering mode, the thrust coefficient, torque coefficient and figure of merit defined in :eq:`CT_CQ_definition` are calculated and compared with several experimental data and numerical prediction of high-fidelity DES simulations:

 .. math::
    :label: CT_CQ_definition